The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 This may sound simple, but according to my experience as a therapist, it’s a fairly complex matter.
 While some people avoid responsibility like the plague, others are bearing too much and also feeling stuck.

-The Problem of Responsibility
+The Dark Side of Responsibility

 First and foremost, I believe everyone understands that running away from responsibility and constantly feeling victimized by the world is childish.